-Mexican mole sauces are simple enough to modify to low carb, but sometimes the vegetables typical of mole dishes include potatoes or higher carb vegetables.
-This chicken mole amarillo (aka yellow mole) includes chayote and asparagus for vegetables, allowing the bright flavor of the mole sauce to really shine through.
+Mexican mole sauces are easy to modify to low carb, but sometimes the vegetables typical of mole stews include potatoes or higher carb vegetables.
+This chicken mole amarillo (aka yellow mole) includes chayote and asparagus for vegetables, allowing the bright flavor of the mole sauce to really shine through without adding high carb vegetables.

 What is Chayote?